Catherine David: Documenta X, 1994–1997

+Later career

-In 1999 she went on to curate the film and video program of the XXIV Biennial of São Paulo.
+In 1999, David went on to curate the film and video program of the XXIV Biennial of São Paulo.
 The following year she organized "The State of Things" for the KW Institute for Contemporary Art, Berlin.
-In 2002 she took over as Director of the Witte de With Center for Contemporary Art in Rotterdam where she remained until 2004.
-Over several years David was chief curator of the Musées de France (French Museum Board).
+In 2002, she took over as Director of the Witte de With Center for Contemporary Art in Rotterdam where she remained until 2004.
+David was a Guest professor in 2004 and 2005 at the Humboldt University in Berlin, and she was a fellow at the Wissenschaftskolleg in Berlin in 2005 and 2006.
+Over several years, she was chief curator of the Musées de France (French Museum Board).
 She was also artistic director of the 2009 Lyon Biennale.